Dmitr15/Dmitr15/README.md

 **Front-end Developer × Laravel Back-end**

-I'm a developer who specializes in front-end technologies but also enjoys diving into back-end development with Laravel.
+I'm a developer who specializes in back-end development with Laravel but also enjoys diving into front-end technologies.
 Currently focused on building my own micro SAAS products and exploring full-stack solutions.

 ### 💼 My Tech Toolbox